-We will begin work on the final paper for this course, ESSAY #4:
+We will begin work on the final paper for this course, due Week Ten:

-Persuasion.
-In this essay, you will present your own argument about an issue of your choice, and persuade your audience to accept your perspective.
+ESSAY #4: Persuasion.
+In this essay, you will present your own argument about an issue of your choice, and persuade the audience to accept your perspective.
 You will need at least four sources for this essay and must document according to MLA.
 The essay must be a minimum of eight (8) content pages, followed by a Works Cited page.
 While no topics are forbidden, you must substantiate your position using credible sources, and all fallacies in logic must be eliminated.

-HOMEWORK: Draft your thesis, and govern it with the considerations discussed in The Little Seagull, pp. 43 - 48, Arguments.
+HOMEWORK: Draft your thesis, and govern it with the considerations discussed in The Little Seagull, pages 43 - 48, "Arguments".

-Your thesis is due first of class this Wednesday.
+\\\\Your thesis is due first of class this Wednesday, April 24.

-For next week, read Comparison and Contrast, pg.
-21-22 and 517 in your handbook, and be sure to read and print out your copies of the articles "The Designer Player" by Rodrigo Villagomez and "Too Much Pressure" by Colleen Wenke.
+For next week, read "Comparison and Contrast", pages 21, 22, and 517 in your handbook, and be sure to read and print out your copies of the articles "The Designer Player" by Rodrigo Villagomez and "Too Much Pressure" by Colleen Wenke.
 Schedule an appointment for next week with someone in the Writing Center to review your rough draft of Essay #2 before the Peer Reviews next Friday.

-WEEK FIVE: October 22 - 26
+WEEK FIVE: April 29 - May 3